 If you’re unfamiliar, Discord is a platform that allows you to join community-driven chat servers.
 These servers closely resemble online forums but are better at communicating up-to-the-minute information.
 While they aren’t always super intuitive, most stock alert servers have done a decent job of automating the joining process for new members and signing up for the restock alerts of your choosing.
-All of the servers we recommend below offer alerts for the PS5 and the PS5 Digital Edition, but you can also subscribe to receive notifications for everything from an Oculus Quest 2 to toilet paper (yes, really).
+All of the servers we recommend below offer alerts for the PS5 and the PS5 Digital Edition, but you can also subscribe to receive notifications for everything from a Meta Quest 2 to toilet paper (yes, really).

 Opt for a bundle

-Recently, many retailers have introduced high-priced console bundles that include the PS5 in addition to a handle of accessories.
+Many retailers have introduced high-priced console bundles that include the PS5 in addition to a handle of accessories.
 GameStop, for instance, often sells bundles that include extra controllers, games, and even gift cards.
 Bundles can vary in price, however, they often sell for as much as $750.
 While they cost more upfront, they’re not any more expensive than if you were to purchase the console and items separately.

 Lastly, you just need a bit of patience.
 There's no set schedule of when restocks occur, but once you’ve set up the proper notifications, you'll have a good shot of landing yourself a console.

 The last resort...

 If you’re going to pay more than MSRP for a Playstation 5, there is always the option of purchasing one through reputable resellers like eBay and StockX.
 While we don’t recommend it, sites like these will at the very least provide you with a secure transaction and ensure that you get what you pay for.